IO International Office

 Exchange programs at KLU

 Here at KLU you have the free choice on how to spend your semester abroad.
-Either at a partner university within the European Union and the Erasmus+ exchange programm or on one of our partner universities worldwide.
+Either at a partner university within the European Union and the Erasmus+ exchange program or on one of our partner universities worldwide.
 And if you still haven't found what you're looking for: we will support you, if you want to do a Freemover mobility at any other university.

 Erasmus+